kubernetes-sigs/gateway-api-inference-extension/site-src/index.md

 ## Composable Layers

-This project aims to develop an ecosystem of implementations that are fully compatible with each other.
-There are three distinct layers of components that are relevant to this project:
+This project aims to define specifications to enable a compatible ecosystem for extending the Gateway API with custom endpoint selection algorithms.
+This project defines a set of patterns across three distinct layers of components that are relevant to this project:

 ### Gateway API Implementations